abiyyuramadhan/fp-wip-md/README.md

 ## Code Style
-We're free to code using clean architecture but kindly remember the code principles:<br>
+With **Clean Architecture** as a design pattern, we're free to code but kindly remember the code principles:<br>
 - KISS (Keep It Simple Stupid)
 - DRY (Don't Repeat Yourself)
 - Single Responsibility